cvxgrp/strat_models/README.md

 ## Citing `strat_models`

-If you use `strat_models`, please cite the following paper:
+If you use `strat_models`, please cite the following papers:

 ```
 @article{strat_models,